YuanZi1501040205/cv-homework-4-YuanZi1501040205/README.md

 Submission Instructions:

 1. Submit only the source code files.
-1. The TA will have the OpenCV setup in his development environment and will paste your code and run it.
-Do not use any third-party libraries as the TA will not have access to it.
 1. Include a readme file to describe any required set up, like location of image files that was hard coded, or any other information that is required to run the code
+1. Make sure your final submission is running on circleci.
+The TA will use CircleCI output and your github code for grading.
+TA will not be able to grade if the code does not run on circle CI.

+Common reasons for failure:

+* Do not use any 3rd party libraries or functions.
+* Do not display images in your final submission.
+Example, cv2.imshow(), cv2.waitkey(), cv2.NamedWindow will make the circle ci fail.
+* Do not read or write images with cv2.imread and cv2.imwrite, make sure you delete them in the final submission.
+* Files not to be changed: requirements.txt and .circleci directory.

 Grading: